mpkuperman/mpkuperman.github.io/_pages/cv.md

 Work experience
 ======
-* CRISIL, Quantitative Analyst, January 2018-Present
+* CRISIL, Quantitative Analyst, January 2018-Present:
-  * Price and risk management of Equity and Hybrid exotic financial derivatives.
+  * Price and risk management of Equity and Hybrid exotic financial derivatives
-  * Execution of calibration, benchmarking, computational performance, hedging, limiting cases, stability, convergence tests and stress testing.
+  * Execution of calibration, benchmarking, computational performance, hedging, limiting cases, stability convergence tests and stress testing
-  * Responsible for technical documentation and executive summary report.
+  * Responsible for technical documentation and executive summary report
   * Development of software for pricing financial derivatives.

 Personal skills
 ======
-* Initiative and leadership in research and development projects.
+* Initiative and leadership in research and development projects
-* Analytical and critical reasoning.
+* Analytical and critical reasoning
-* Inventiveness and strong problem-solving ability.
+* Inventiveness and strong problem-solving ability
-* Excellent teamwork skills.
+* Excellent teamwork skills
-* Communication and interpersonal skills.
+* Communication and interpersonal skills

 IT skills